petitbx/Scripts/README.md

 # Scripts

-Script connecting CitizenWatt, Ethereum and Arduino relay.
+The scripts connecting the CitizenWatt, Ethereum and Arduino relay.